IBIResearch/MPSTransferFunction/README.md

 ## Installation

 In order to use this code one first has to download [Julia](https://julialang.org/) (version 1.8 or later), clone this repository and navigate to the folder in the command line.
-The example scripts automatically activate the environment and install all necessary packages.
+The example script automatically activate the environment and install all necessary packages.

 ## Execution
 After installation the example code can be executed by running `julia` and entering